Murali Kartik: Early life

-Born on 12 September 1976 in Madras (now Chennai), Tamil Nadu, Murali Kartik wanted to be a genetic engineer.
-He was a medium pacer in his early years, before switching to a left arm finger spinner in the classical mould.
+Born on 11 September 1976 in Madras, Tamil Nadu, Murali Kartik wanted to be a genetic engineer.
+He was a medium pacer in his early years before switching to a left-arm finger spinner in the classical mould.
 Kartik grew up trying to emulate past Indian orthodox spinners Bishen Singh Bedi, Maninder Singh and Venkatapathy Raju.
-He also garnered attention for what was perceived to be a fiery attitude, but took pride in coach Kapil Dev saying of him, "I have never seen a player with such an attitude towards the game in my 20 years of international cricket".
+He also garnered attention for what was perceived to be a fiery attitude.
+Still, he took pride in coach Kapil Dev, saying of him, "I have never seen a player with such an attitude towards the game in my 20 years of international cricket".

 Kartik started out in the junior system at Delhi.
-He broke into their Under-16 team in December 1992, and took a match total of 10/74 on debut against Himachal Pradesh, and scored 52 not out in an innings victory.
-He took 2/91 in the next match against Haryana, but could no longer play in the Under-16s because of his advancing age.
-He could not break into the Under-19s at Delhi, and played no further youth domestic matches for two years, before transferring to Railways and breaking into their Under-19 team.
+He broke into their Under-16 team in December 1992 and took a match total of 10/74 on debut against Himachal Pradesh, and scored 52 not out in an innings victory.
+He took 2/91 in the next match against Haryana but could no longer play in the Under-16s because of his advancing age.
+He could not break into the Under-19s at Delhi and played no further youth domestic matches for two years before transferring to Railways and breaking into their Under-19 team.